23andMe/LDZip/docs/tutorials/ukbb-tutorial.md

 ## Overview

 UKBB-LD provides summary linkage disequilibrium (LD) matrices computed from UK Biobank based on N=337K British-ancestry individuals.
-The LD matrices were computed by the [Alkes Price group at Harvard](https://labs.icahn.mssm.edu/minervalab/resources/data-ark/ukbb_ld/) and are publicly available in AWS S3.
+The LD matrices were computed by the [Alkes Price group at Harvard](https://labs.icahn.mssm.edu/minervalab/resources/data-ark/ukbb_ld/) and are publicly available in AWS S3 (~2.9 TB).
 The LD information is stored as 2,763 3Mb-long regions spanning the entire genome in NPZ format.

-If you want to use the LDZip-compressed LD matrix generated from this tutorial for SuSiE fine-mapping, see the [UKBB SuSiE analysis tutorial](ukbb-susie-analysis.md).
+We recommend two compression levels for creating LDZip matrices from the original data:

+- **Low-resolution (`ldzip_lite`)**: A `~5 GB` whole-genome matrix suitable for LocusZoom plots, LD pruning, finding tag variants etc. See the [R package documentation](../../R/man/LDZipMatrix.pdf) for typical API examples to query the data.
+- **High-resolution (`ldzip_std`)**: A `~300Gb` whole genome matrix designed for demanding applications such as SuSiE fine-mapping.
+See the [UKBB SuSiE analysis tutorial](ukbb-susie-analysis.md) for a complete example.

+For parameter details on each compression level, see the [Full run (whole genome)](#full-run-whole-genome) section in Step 2 below.
 See also the [1000 Genomes tutorial](g1k-tutorial.md) for generating LD matrices from raw VCF files.

 The workflow consists of two main steps:

 1. Download pre-computed NPZ LD matrices from AWS S3
 2. Run a Nextflow pipeline to compress and concatenate into a whole genome LDZip matrix

 A quick run option is provided to test a single chromosome chunk and ensure the workflow works correctly before scaling up to the full genome.

-**Note:** The pipeline automatically handles several data-specific processing steps that are specific to the Alkes Price lab UKBB-LD data format.
-If you use this on other data, use it with care and verify the output:
-- **Boundary variant removal**: The first variant in each 3Mb region (at position ending in 00001) is automatically removed to prevent duplication when concatenating overlapping regions.
-- **Multi-allelic variant handling**: RSIDs that appear multiple times (different alleles at same position) are made unique by appending `:REF:ALT` to the variant ID.
-- **Exact duplicate removal**: Variants with identical `CHR:POS:REF:ALT` are deduplicated to ensure each variant appears only once in the final matrix.
-- **Diagonal correction**: Matrix diagonal values are set to 1.0 (some NPZ files have 0.5 on the diagonal, which is corrected during processing).
-- **Matrix asymmetry**: Overlapping regions in the input NPZ files can have slightly different raw LD values for the same variant pair.
-For example, depending on the raw input file, the pair (`rs2275806`, `rs76602649`) might have a value of `0.4848628044` (in `chr10_6000001_9000001.npz` and `chr10_7000001_10000001.npz`) or `0.4848628640` (in `chr10_8000001_11000001.npz`).
-When these values fall on opposite sides of a quantization boundary, the final quantized values become different, leading to small asymmetries where `LD[i,j] ≠ LD[j,i]`.
-This can trigger `XtX is not symmetric` warnings in downstream tools like SuSiE but should not affect the final results.
+See the [Notes](#notes) section below for important details about UKBB-LD data handling.

 ## Prerequisites